Squirrel/Squirrel.Server/README.md

 # Squirrel Server

-This rack application implements the server site component for [Squirrel.Mac](https://github.com/Squirrel/Squirrel.Mac).
+This rack application implements the server side component for [Squirrel.Mac](https://github.com/Squirrel/Squirrel.Mac).
 It is Heroku compatible and should get you started setting up your own Squirrel server.